5 September 2022

-Everyone’s writing about Nature nowadays: perhaps it’s the defining artistic subject of our age, like Religion or Love in previous eras.
-Unlike the Romantics, we’re no longer sure of our place on this planet; we grasp (if we’re paying attention) onto everything the natural world still is – every beauty, wildness, otherness, mystery, abundance, grandeur – as a psychic lifeline from our apparently sinking civilization.
-We begin (too late) to glimpse the complexity of the world’s ecologies and ecosystems, the symbiotic interconnectedness of life on earth – perhaps in time to save some of it, and allow for an epoch of regeneration to follow this one (with or without us).
+Everyone’s writing about Nature now.
+It will probably come to be seen as the defining artistic subject of this cultural age, like love or religion in previous eras.
+We’re no longer sure of our place on this planet – we grasp onto everything the natural world still is – every beauty, wildness, otherness, mystery, abundance, grandeur – as a psychic lifeline from our sinking civilization.
+Too late, we’ve begun to glimpse the complexity of the world’s ecologies and ecosystems, the symbiotic interconnectedness of life on earth – perhaps in time to save some of it, and allow for an epoch of regeneration to follow this one (with or without us).

-I see this latest ‘turn to Nature’ in the arts as part of a profound shift in society’s addled consciousness, one which was prefigured by the great Scottish writer Nan Shepherd in her classic of nature writing The Living Mountain, first published in 1977.
-The beauty of Shepherd’s book – an account of her years of walking in the Cairngorms – is the way attention to the tiniest detail of the mountain world around her opens up paths of deep philosophical reflection.
+I want to see this latest ‘turn to Nature’ in the arts as evidence of a deep realignment of humanity’s distracted and disorientated consciousness, one which was prefigured by the great Scottish writer Nan Shepherd in her classic of nature writing The Living Mountain, first published in 1977.
+The beauty of Shepherd’s book – an account of her years of walking in the Cairngorms – is the way attention to the tiniest detail of the mountain world around her opens up paths of profound philosophical reflection.
 Her writing has been described as a kind of informal phenomenology: she observes her environment with crystalline precision – its weathers, terrains, animals, birds, plants – and explores minutely its effect on her as she traverses it – how the light falls on a particular loch, the feel of different textures of plants or cold water against her legs, the sounds of birds and wind.
 By the close of the book she has identified herself completely within the mountain world:

 “I have walked out of the body and into the mountain.
 I am a manifestation of its total life, as is the starry saxifrage or the white-winged ptarmigan.”